The Tur\'an Density of 4-Uniform Tight Cycles: Introduction

 Even determining the Tur\'an densities of complete hypergraphs remains widely open.
 In the simplest case, Tur\'an \cite{Tu-tetrahedron} conjectured that the Tur\'an density of the \emph{tetrahedron} $K_4^{(3)}$ is $5/9$.
 The lower bound is attained by a large family of constructions \cite{Fo88,Fr08}, but proving a matching upper bound remains open.

 This paper has two main contributions.
 The first is to introduce a new algebraic parameter that should control the Tur\'an density of various ``cycle-like'' hypergraphs, together with a general framework (given in \cref{sec:framework}) to show that these correctly determine the Tur\'an density of sufficiently long ``cycle''s.
 This is elaborated on later in the introduction.
 Secondly, we demonstrate an application of this framework by determining the Tur\'an density of 4-uniform tight cycles, defined as follows.
 The \emph{tight $r$-uniform cycle of length $\ell$}, denoted $C_{\ell}^{(r)}$, is an $r$-graph with $\ell> r$ vertices $v_1,\dots, v_\ell$ such that $v_i\cdots v_{i+r-1}$ is an edge for each $1\leq i\leq \ell$, with subscripts taken modulo $\ell$.
 When $\ell$ is a multiple of $r$, the tight cycle $C_\ell^{(r)}$ is an $r$-partite $r$-graph, and an old result of Erd\H os \cite{Er64} states that $\pi(C_{\ell}^{(r)})=0$.
+Recently, Kam\v cev, Letzter, and Pokrovskiy \cite{KLP24} determined $\pi(C_{\ell}^{(3)})=2\sqrt 3-3$ for all sufficiently large $\ell\not\equiv 0\pmod 3$.
+Partially inspired by their ideas, Balogh and Luo \cite{KLP24} showed that $\pi(C_{\ell}^{(3)-})=1/4$, where $C_\ell^{(3)-}$ is obtained by removing an edge from $C_\ell^{(3)}$.
+In both cases, the asymptotically optimal examples have a fractal-like structure.
+(The lower bounds on $\ell$ have since been improved using computer-assisted flag algebra computations, to $\ell\geq 7$ for $C_\ell^{(3)}$ by Bodn\'ar--Le\'on--Liu--Pikhurko \cite{BLLP25} and $\ell\geq 5$ for $C_\ell^{(3)-}$ independently by the same group and Lidick\'y--Mattes--Pfender \cite{BLLP24,LiMaPf24}.)

-We use our framework to completely determine the Tur\'an density of all sufficiently long 4-uniform tight cycles of any other residue modulo 4.
+The key new component in the framework, our algebraic parameter allows us to unify key structural lemmas in \cite{BaLu22,KLP24} in a very general result that also generalizes the folklore equivalence between bipartiteness and avoiding odd cycles (see \cref{intro:generalizing-bipartite}).
+Using this framework, we completely determine the Tur\'an density of all sufficiently long 4-uniform tight cycles of any other residue modulo 4.

 \begin{theorem} There exists an integer $L_0$ such that the following holds.
 For any $L>L_0$ not divisible by 4, we have $\pi(C_L^{(4)})=\frac 12$. \end{theorem}